Esri/python-toolbox-for-rapid/README.md

   For ECMWF,

-  1. Create computational grid point feature class based on the latitude and longitude in the ECMWF runoff file
+  1. create computational grid point feature class based on the latitude and longitude in the ECMWF runoff file
-  2. Create Thiessen polygons from the computational grid points.
+  2. create Thiessen polygons from the computational grid points.
 The Thiessen polygons represent computational grids

   For WRF-Hydro,

-  1. Creates a raster based on the spatial resolution, extent, and projection information in the WRF geogrid file
+  1. creates a raster based on the spatial resolution, extent, and projection information in the WRF geogrid file
-  2. Creates fishnet polygons and points based on the raster.
+  2. creates fishnet polygons and points based on the raster.
 The polygons and points represent the computational grids and points

   Then for both,

-  3. Intersect the computational polygons with the input catchments
+  3. intersect the computational polygons with the input catchments
-  4. Calculate the geodesic area for each intersected polygon
+  4. calculate the geodesic area for each intersected polygon
-  5. Calculate the area ratio of each intersected polygon to its corresponding catchment, which is defined as the weight representing   the contribution of the computational grid to the catchment (drainage line segment)
+  5. calculate the area ratio of each intersected polygon to its corresponding catchment, which is defined as the weight representing   the contribution of the computational grid to the catchment (drainage line segment)
-  6. Write the stream ID, the coordinates of the contributing computational grid, the contributing area, and the weight, etc., into   the weight table
+  6. write the stream ID, the coordinates of the contributing computational grid, the contributing area, and the weight, etc., into   the weight table

   The order of the records in the weight table follows the ascending order of the stream ID.